College of Education and Human Development

-Advancing Black intellectualism
+Advancing black intellectualism

-The Common Ground Consortium carries on a 400-year tradition
+The Common Ground Consortium carries on a 400-year tradition.

 Among Dr. Josie R. Johnson’s greatest achievements at the University of Minnesota was the founding of the Common Ground Consortium (CGC).
 Through the guidance of Dr. Johnson, then-dean William Gardner, and Professor Jean King, the CGC was established in 1989 initially to recruit and support Black graduate education students through their advanced academic journey.
 In recent years, under Associate Dean for Undergraduate Education, Diversity, and International Initiatives Nicola Alexander’s leadership, the CGC has expanded its impact through an annual Advancing Black Intellectualism conference, promoting and honoring Black scholarship throughout the world.